What are the costs of charging an electric car?

 Rapid charge points are the quickest charging option and will typically be found in motorway service stations.
 Speeds for rapid chargers can vary a lot, with the slowest offering 100 miles per 30 minutes of charge, and the fastest (which are sometimes known as ultra-rapid chargers) offering 200+ miles per 30 minutes.
 This means on average you’ll be fully charged in under an hour, and up to 80% charged within 20 minutes, depending on the charger and your car model.

 What’s the best way to charge an electric car?

 For day-to-day, home charging is usually the best option.
 It’s usually much cheaper and more convenient than other charging options.
 That’s if you’re lucky enough to have off-street parking and can get a home charger installed.

 If your work offers free charging, then that’s also a good option to plug in and boost your battery charge while you’re busy working away in the office.

 You wouldn’t typically use rapid charge points day-to-day, as this isn’t great for battery health and they are not found on your doorstep.
 But it’s a great and convenient option for a much-needed quick recharge on longer journeys.

 We asked our customers how they charge their EVs day to day.
 More than half of our customers surveyed only do 20% of their charging outside of their home.
 When they do use the public charging network, they mostly use rapid chargers for a quick top up when they need to.
 This way they can balance out the cost of charging using cheap energy at home overnight, and use the rapid chargers when necessary.

 With low-cost home charging options and more investment in public electric charging infrastructure, you’ll increasingly have more flexible, affordable and convenient charging options to choose from.
-Not only are electric cars the cleaner and greener choice, it's also the more sustainable and economic choice for the financially savvy driver.
+Not only are electric cars the cleaner and greener choice, but it's also the more sustainable and economical choice for the financially savvy driver.